Should I Participate in Lent?

 So if you decide to participate in Lent, what is your true reason behind it?

 Because fasting is great spiritually plus it’ll help you lose weight?
-Please, just—no.
+Observing Lent shouldn’t be done to jumpstart your weight loss.
+So if that’s your intention, please don’t participate.

-Because, if you’re not doing it for Him, should you be doing it at all?
+Just think, if you’re not doing it for His glory, should you be doing it at all?

 Do we seriously think the Lord doesn’t know our hearts?
 He knows every thought we think.
 He’s always aware of our intentions regardless of what kind of action we’re taking.